alvinnabil/GoVlash/README.md

   - Go to : File -> Import -> Existing Project Into Workspace
   - Select the cloned project folder
   - Click Finish

+- Add Library in Build Path that include External JAR's
+  - Library that should be added : jafafx-sdk, mysql-connector-java

 - Database Setup
   - Create a new MySQL database : CREATE DATABASE govlash_laundry;